ikostan/domain-check/README.md

 PLEASE NOTE:
 - Script will perform a few validations regarding values from config.csv fle.
 In case of configurations conflict sendEmail will be disabled
+- Email notification wil be sent only to the first valid email in case of multiple web-admin emails.

 ## Email template (email.csv):
 - Please customaze default text before use it.